What is wheat germ and where can I find it?

-People who are gluten intolerant or have gluten allergies should avoid wheat germ supplements, as it contains glutens.
+People who are gluten intolerant or have gluten allergies should avoid wheat germ supplements, as it contains gluten.

-People who are on a low-carb diet may also want to avoid wheat germ, as one cup of wheat germ contains nearly 60 grams of carbohydrates.
+People who are on a low-carb diet should be mindful of their portion of wheat germ, as one cup contains nearly 60 grams of carbohydrates.

 Wheat germ oil is rich in triglycerides, a type of fat.
 People with heart disease, as well as people at a high risk of heart disease, should monitor their intake, as high triglycerides levels are linked with adverse health effects.

-Wheat germ extract can cause mild side effects in some patients.
-That includes diarrhea, nausea, gas, and dizziness.
+Wheat germ extract can cause mild side effects in some people.
+These include diarrhea, nausea, gas, and dizziness.

 You should talk with your doctor about the benefits and risks of adding forms of wheat germ into your diet.